sharifmrahat/node-modules-cleaner/README.md

 # `node_modules` Cleaner

-A Bash script to find and delete all `node_modules` directories within a specified directory.
+A Bash script to find and delete all `node_modules` directories within a specified path.

 ## Features